shannonpeng/shannonpeng.com/app/content/projects/vers-project.md

 ### Gameplay

-Through dialogue, sound effects, and pictures, you follow @lex on his journey through multiple locations: from the desert into a dark, abandoned warehouse; into an old, cranky elevator; through winding industrial hallways; to the entrance to The Vault, and finally, into The Vault itself.
+You follow @lex on his journey through multiple locations: from the desert into a dark, abandoned warehouse; into an old, cranky elevator; through winding industrial hallways; to the entrance to The Vault, and finally, into The Vault itself.
 Each location unlocks new apps to use, documents to examine, and interactive puzzles to solve with your team.

 Will you make it out of The Vault before the FBI arrives?